niracler/nyaruko-telegram-bot/README.md

 - `/getchatid` - Get the ID of the current chat.
 - `/getuserid` - Get the ID of the current user.
 - `/ny` - Interact with Nyaruko.
+- `/debug` - Debug mode.
+Will return the JSON information of the message to you.

 ### More features coming soon